telerik/maui-docs/controls/scheduler/specialslots/overview.md

 # Special Slots

 The Telerik UI for .NET MAUI Scheduler control exposes an option to define the special and read-only slots and apply different styles to them.
-You need to prepare a collection of `Slot` objects and assign it to the `SpecialSlotsSource` property of the `RadScheduler` instance.
+You need to prepare a collection of `Slot` objects and assign it to the `SpecialSlotsSource` property of the corresponding view definition.

 Every `Slot` has the following properties: